diamond-org/flask-diamond/docs/developer/managing_schemas_with_flask-migrate.rst

 A database migration is potentially complex, so creating one takes several steps.

 1. find the location of the dev database
-2. delete the development database
-3. build the database using migrations
-4. create a new migration
+2. create a new migration
-5. rename the file with a short summary
+3. rename the file with a short summary
-6. edit the migration
+4. edit the migration
-7. test the migration
+5. test the migration
-8. done
+6. done

 find the location of the dev database
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^